EmoinLanyu/test-results/extended_summary_for_etcd_and_kube_apiserver_tests.md

 ```

 This successfully solved the issue and the readiness probe stayed failed when latency reached two seconds.
 Therefore the unhealthy Etcd instance's addresses were successfully removed from the Endpoint, and restarted kube-apiserver were no longer suffering from the performance issue.

+#### With Disk IO Latency

+In our tests with above setup, we observed performance downgrade when disk IO latency was injected.
+When the latency reached and went over one second, Etcd failovers were more likely to happen.
+With readiness probe in place, unhealthy endpoints will be removed from the Endpoint when consequential health checks fail.

+We configured our disk IO chaos testing to have a certain percentage of IO operations to be affected by the latency.
+So during the tests, it was possible that some health check succeeded.
+With `successThreshold` of the readiness probe set to one, we observed that the unhealthy endpoints were periodically removed from and added back to the Endpoint.
+In this case, the kube-apiserver that is using the Etcd cluster was still affected by the outage (unless the latency was high enough to cause the TCP connections with the unhealthy instance to timeout).

 ## Test Summary